Hainan: Fauna

-There are numerous protected areas and wildlife preserves on the island.
-Animals that are ubiquitous throughout the island include frogs, toads, geckos, skinks, and butterflies.
-Present, but less commonly observed, are snakes (Asian palm pit vipers, red bamboo snake, and occasionally cobras), Siberian chipmunks, squirrels, and the masked palm civet.
-Almost no large animals remain in the wild.
-The lakes are largely populated with carp and catfish.
+Even with over ten million human inhabitants, Hainan contains several protected areas and wildlife preserves.
+The most ubiquitous smaller species on the island include such animals as frogs, toads, geckos, skinks, and butterflies; as with many adjacent tropical regions, the Arthropoda and invertebrates are well-represented here, with mosquitoes naturally being very common at certain times of the year.
+The swarms of biting, flying insects actually play a key role in island food chains and ecosystems, not only being consumed by many other species (such as bats and birds) but serving as pollinators for many types of flowering plants.
+Hainan's lakes and waterways are populated with various freshwater fishes, such as carp and catfish, whose fry readily consume both mosquito eggs and larvae (laid on the water's surface) for sustenance.

+About 100 mammalian species are found on Hainan, with the Hainan black crested gibbon (Nomascus hainanus), the Hainan hare (Lepus hainanus), the Hainan gymnure, or moonrat (Neohylomys hainanensis), and the Hainan flying squirrel (Hylopetes electilis) all being endemic to the island.
+Larger native mammals include the Asiatic black or "moon" bear (Ursus thibetanus), sambar (Rusa unicolor), Eurasian otter (L. lutra), the crab-eating mongoose (Herpestes urva) and the leopard cat (Felis bengalensis), which are considered a species of conservation concern.
+Other mammals include Siberian chipmunks (Tamias sibiricus), squirrels, masked palm civets and the yellow-bellied weasel.

 There are 362 known bird species.
 Seabirds such as gulls are not generally seen.
 Egrets and Black-winged kites are common in agricultural areas.
-Similar to many subtropical areas, insect species are diverse, and mosquitoes are very common.
+The Hainan partridge, white-eared night heron, Hainan leaf warbler, and yellow-billed nuthatch are endemic to the island.

+Secretive, and sometimes less commonly seen, are the snakes, such as the Asian palm pit viper, the red bamboo snake, and cobras.

-In the ocean, sea turtles and whale sharks are known to migrate in these waters.
+In the seas surrounding Hainan, sea turtles and whale sharks are regular visitors.

 Hainan island has rich bio-diversity of cetaceans and is the site of studying these in Chinese waters.
 Many whales such as North Pacific right whales, western gray whales, humpback whales, and blue whales (all of these are almost extinct in Chinese waters) were historically seen in the winter and spring to mate and calve.
 These gentle giants of the sea had been hunted heavily and were wiped out by Japanese whalers (established whaling stations on various sites on Chinese and Korean coasts including Hainan and Daya Bay).
 A few Bryde's whales and minke whales may still occur in the adjacent waters along with on Leizhou Peninsula and the Gulf of Tonkin.
 Smaller species of whale and dolphins, such as short-finned pilot whales and pantropical spotted dolphins, but most notably the endangered Chinese white dolphin.
 Declared sanctuary for the species extends along the coasts.
 These dolphins may appear among clearer waters such as vicinity to Sanya.

 Dugongs still occur in small number, mostly on Gulf of Tonkin side.